mateus-f-torres/barefoot/README.md

 After creating a "fork" of the project you can then access **Settings** and change the project name.
 You can also continue with the same name if you wish to open PRs to me.

-Now you can clone your fork to your development machine.
-Click on the **Clone or download** button in your project's page, copy the link and clone.
 ```
 git clone https://github.com/[your-user-name]/[your-project].git
 ```
+Click on the **Clone or download** button in your project's page, copy the link and clone.

 Remember to keep the original **LICENSE** and credit me and this project in your own **README**.

 ### Development
-Before you start developing your app install the dependencies with your package manager of choice.
-I use `npm` to keep things simple here in the documentation.
 ```
 npm install
 ```

-Most of the time you will use the `start` script to see your app live while working.
-This will serve the application in _development_ mode with `webpack-dev-server` at `localhost:8080`.
-Any changes made to files inside `src` will automatically trigger a hot-reload of the app.
+Install the dependencies with your package manager of choice.
+I use `npm` to keep things simple here in the documentation.

 ```
 npm run start
 ```
+This will serve the application in _development_ mode with `webpack-dev-server` at `localhost:8080`.
+Any changes made to files inside `src` will automatically trigger a hot-reload of the app.

 All the automatic formatting, linting and testing is handled by _git hooks_.
 So instead of wasting time on unfinished code I prefer to only watch code that is being committed.
 To learn more about it check the [Auxiliary Tools](https://github.com/mateus-f-torres/barefoot/blob/master/doc/tools.md) documentation.

 ### Production
-When your done developing your app just use the `build` script.
-This will call `webpack` in _production_ mode to bundle, minify and compress your application.
-The finished product will be at the `dist` directory.
 ```
 npm run build
 ```
+Call `webpack` in _production_ mode to bundle, minify and compress your application.
+The finished product will be at the `dist` directory.

+```
+npm run serve
+```
 If you want to see the production version of your application use the `serve` script.
 The `dist/` directory will be served locally with [`http-server`](https://github.com/http-party/http-server) to `localhost:8080`.
 Compressed formats and catch-all redirect is already baked in the script.
-```
-npm run serve
-```

 How you deploy your application I leave it up to you.
 Here I'm using [**Travis-CI**](https://travis-ci.org/) and [**Netlify**](https://www.netlify.com/) for this.